uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 This could result in a contextualized chunk like the following:

 ```
-This chunk is from an SEC filing on ACME corp's performance in Q2 2023; the previous quarter's revenue was $314 million.
+This chunk is from an SEC filing on Example Corp's performance in Q2 2023; the previous quarter's revenue was $314 million.
 The company's revenue grew by 3% over the previous quarter.
 ```

 This contextualized version retains the original detail but supplements it with just enough extra information to make retrieval more precise.

-Contextualization is a powerful technique that can be used to improve retrieval.
-However, it is important to weigh the benefits of contextualization against the cost.
+Compared to simply prepending a document summary, contextual retrieval avoids blindly embedding the same generic context into every chunk.
+Instead, content can be customized to the specific chunk, which makes the chunks more specific and reduces the risk of irrelevant matches.

+Compared to the Document Summary Index, contextual retrieval doesn't risk missing relevant chunks because a document summary doesn't mention a specific detail we care about.
+Additionally, it doesn't require a two-step retrieval process.

+Compared to HyDE, contextual retrieval doesn't rely on query-time LLM generation.
+Instead, you need to contextualize the chunks once and then store the contextualized chunks.
+We don't incur any performance penalty at query time.

+The main drawback of contextual retrieval is that the document chunking becomes quite costly.
-Especially with the last approach, every chunk will need to be postprocessed by an LLM which can be quite costly at scale.
+Every chunk will need to be postprocessed by an LLM which can become problematic at scale.
-Also, contextualized chunks are longer, so you will need to store and embed more data.
+However, for many applications, a higher cost at document ingestion time is a worthwhile trade-off for the performance gains at query time.

-> With some model providers, you can cut down on the cost by using a technique called **prompt caching** where you can load the document into the cache once and then keep referencing the previously cached content.
+Additionally, with some model providers, you can cut down on the cost by using a technique called **prompt caching** where you can load the document into the cache once and then keep referencing the previously cached content.

+While contextual chunking tends to perform better than than other methods, choosing the right approach will still depend on your use case.
-Choosing the right approach depends on your use case and you should always evaluate the performance of your retrieval system before and after contextualization.
+It's especially important to evaluate the performance of your retrieval system before and after contextualization and only apply it if it's worth the additional cost.

-While sometimes it can be a worthwhile investment, in many cases you will find that contextualization is not worth the additional cost.
+Finally, contextualization is usually combined with other retrieval strategies.
+For example, here is a full pipeline suggested by the authors of the [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval) paper:

+1. Break down each document into chunks.
+2. For each chunk, contextualize it using an LLM to generate contextualized chunks.
+3. Create semantic embedding (and TF-IDF encodings) of those chunks.
+4. Use the BM25 algorithm to retrieve the most relevant chunks for a given query.
+5. Use embeddings to retrieve the most relevant chunks based on semantic similarity.
+6. Combine and deduplicate the results using rank fusion.
+7. Add the top k final chunks to the prompt and generate a response.

+This pipeline is a good fit for most practical use cases and tends to perform well in practice.